Roque Estrada Reynoso

+Roque Estrada Reynoso (August 16, 1883 – November 27, 1966) was a Mexican lawyer, journalist, and writer.
+The brother of general Enrique Estrada, he served in the army during the Mexican Revolution and ran for president against Álvaro Obregón in 1920.
+After being exiled to the United States in the 1920s, he returned and became a member of the Institutional Revolutionary Party, serving as its press secretary in 1935.
+He was named to the Supreme Court of Justice of the Nation in 1941 and served as chief justice in 1952, retiring from the court in 1953.
+He was awarded the Belisario Domínguez Medal of Honor, the highest decoration conferred by the Senate of the Republic, in 1957.

+Life

-Roque Estrada Reynoso.
-Lawyer, journalist, writer.
-Born in Moyahua, Zacatecas on August 16, 1883.
+Born in Moyahua, Zacatecas, on August 16, 1883.
 His parents were José Camilo Estrada Haro and Micaela Reynoso Espitia.
 His younger brother was Enrique Estrada.
 He organized workers in a socialist party in Guadalajara in 1904.
 He completed his law degree at the University of Guadalajara in 1906.
 He participated in the presidential campaign of Francisco I. Madero in 1909, as a Member of the Anti-Reelectionist Center.
-He was jailed with Francisco I. Madero in San Luis Potosí, in 1909.
+He was jailed with Francisco I. Madero in San Luis Potosí in 1909.
 Later, he became the provisional Secretary to Francisco I. Madero in 1910, when he returned to Mexico.
 He was also the Private Secretary to Venustiano Carranza in 1914.
 He was appointed the Commanding Officer of the 2nd Cavalry Brigade, Western Division from 1914 to 1915, and he obtained the rank of Brigadier General.
 He was Provisional Governor of Aguascalientes in 1915.
 From 1915 to 1916, he was named Secretary of Justice.
 He was candidate for president of Mexico against General Álvaro Obregón, in 1920.

-He was federal deputy from the State of Zacatecas, 1920-22.
+He was a federal deputy from the State of Zacatecas, 1920-22.
 He joined his brother Enrique Estrada in 1923 in support of the Adolfo de la Huerta rebellion.
 As a result, he was in exiled to the United States in 1923 and 1927-29.
-He was the Secretary of Press and Publicity of the CEN of Institutional Revolutionary Party (Spanish: Partido Revolucionario Institucional or PRI), June 19, 1935.
+He was the Secretary of Press and Publicity of the national organization of the Institutional Revolutionary Party (Spanish: Partido Revolucionario Institucional or PRI), June 19, 1935.
 In 1942 he was judge and then president of the Supreme Court of Justice of the Nation (Suprema Corte de Justicia de la Nación), in 1952.
-In 1957 he was honored with the Belisario Domínguez Medal of the Senate (Medalla Belisario Domínguez del Senado de la República), the highest decoration that the Mexican Senate gives to the most eminent citizens.
+In 1957, the Senate of the Republic honored Estrada with the Belisario Domínguez Medal of Honor, its highest award.
 He died in Mexico City on November 27, 1966.